jenkinsci/tm4j-automation-plugin/README.md

 - For server configurations, set the `value` property to `server`, then provide the `serverAddress`, `username` and `password`
 - For cloud configurations, set the `value` property to `cloud`, then set the `jwt`.
 The jwt property can be generated [here](https://support.smartbear.com/zephyr-scale-cloud/docs/rest-api/generating-api-access-tokens.html)

+If any of these are configured incorrectly, no instances will be created.
 Note That you can configure as many instances as you want by simply adding another `jiraInstances` list entry